Nancy64-bit/Nancy64-bit/README.md

-# Hello, I'm Nancy64-bit! 👋
+# Hello, I'm Nandini Chauhan! 👋

 Welcome to my GitHub profile!
-I'm passionate about [mention your interests, skills, or areas of focus, e.g., web development, open source, data science, etc.].
+I'm passionate about Backend Development, Artificial Intelligence, Frontend Development as well as DevOps.

 ## About Me

-I'm a [mention your role, e.g., software engineer, student, hobbyist] based in [mention your location].
-I love [mention a few hobbies or interests outside of coding, e.g., hiking, painting, cooking, etc.].
-When I'm not coding, you can find me [mention what you like to do in your free time].
+I'm a graduate student based in India.
+I love coding in backend as well as frontend.
+When I'm not coding, you can find me writing or scrolling LinkedIn.
+I know English, Spanish, and Hindi.

 ## Projects